thejud/text-processing-cookbook/README.md

 argument (-e or -E) will be applied, and then each line will be printed.
 Using regular expressions is a good way to remove parts of the line, or add to it.

+If you don't know anything about regular expressions, this will all seem very mysterious, but if you do much text (or log) munging, it's worthwhile to learn the basics.

-Here's an example of removing the subsecond timestamp from a log line:
+Here's an example of removing the date prefix of a timestamp from a log file, which I have done when I want to compare activity at various times across several days.
+My expression is a substitution: s/XXX/YYY/ and I'm replacing everything up to the first T with the empty string:

     printf "2017-11-01T12:14:22.12352 ERROR critical" \
-    | perl -pe's/\.(\d*) / /'
+    | perl -pe's/^.*?T//'
-     2017-11-01T12:14:22 ERROR critical
+     12:14:22.12352 ERROR critical

 You can also extract portions of the line by matching against the entire line.
 Here's a moderately complicated regular expression that extracts the